RustForWeb/mdbook-plugins/packages/mdbook-plugin-utils/README.md

 See [the mdBook Plugins book](https://mdbook-plugins.rustforweb.org/) for documentation.

-## Rust For Web
+## Rust for Web

-The mdBook Plugins project is part of [Rust For Web](https://github.com/RustForWeb).
+The mdBook Plugins project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.